Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 These metrics will help you determine which specific pages need more attention than the others, and which aspects of your website you need to improve.

 There is no such thing as relaxing when it comes to running a website.
-While a lot has already changed in the world of Search Engine Optimization, it is no secret that Google loves updating its SEO algorithm all the time.
+While a lot has already changed in the world of search engine optimisation, it is no secret that Google loves updating its SEO algorithm all the time.

 With so many changes to navigate, it is so easy to miss something!
 Unfortunately, missing something with SEO might just lead to your content becoming invisible.